Skip to main content

 In this tutorial, you will learn how to create sequence diagrams in Confluence using Mermaid syntax.
 Every example is copy-paste ready, so you can drop it straight into a Confluence page and see the result immediately.

-How to Create State Diagrams in Confluence (Mermaid Examples)
+Create State Diagrams in Confluence — Mermaid Syntax & Examples

 · 17 min read